jgnewman/norlunda/index.md

 layout: default
 ---

+{: .oversized-copy }
-# Introduction
+# Vilkoman til Norlunda!

+{: .intro-copy }
-Norlunda is a Germanic interlang, just for fun.
+Norlunda is a **fully-automated**, Germanic interlang, just for fun.
 It blends characteristics of both the North and West branches of the Germanic language family to create a smooth and pleasing result that’s quick and easy to learn for all Germanic speakers.
-{: .intro-copy }

 ## Purpose